fukangwei/New_Blog_MarkDown/Python语法/imutils模块.md

 &emsp;&emsp;Skeletonization is the process of constructing the `topological skeleton` of an object in an image, where the object is presumed to be white on a black background. `OpenCV` does not provide a function to explicitly construct the skeleton, but does provide the morphological and binary functions to do so.
 &emsp;&emsp;For convenience, the skeletonize function of `imutils` can be used to construct the topological skeleton of the image.
-&emsp;&emsp;The first argument, size is the size of the structuring element kernel.
-An optional argument, structuring, can be used to control the structuring element -- it defaults to cv2.MORPH_RECT, but can be any valid structuring element.
+&emsp;&emsp;The first argument, `size` is the size of the structuring element kernel.
+An optional argument, `structuring`, can be used to control the structuring element: it defaults to `cv2.MORPH_RECT`, but can be any valid structuring element.

 ``` python
 gray = cv2.cvtColor(logo, cv2.COLOR_BGR2GRAY)